MLI-lab/PMoC3D/README.md

 Replace `<your_local_save_path>` and `<your_hf_token>` with your actual values.

+**Baseline reconstruction**: All volumes are processed and reconstructed using the code from [MotionTTT](https://github.com/MLI-lab/MRI_MotionTTT)[1].
 ## Score Calculation

 We provide reconstruction outputs for three baseline models — MotionTTT, AltOpt, and Stacked UNet — located in the `PMoC3D/reconstruction` directory.

-You can calculate reconstruction scores using the following steps, using the same preprocessing pipeline as in [1].
+You can calculate reconstruction scores using the following steps, using the same preprocessing pipeline as in [2].

 ### Step 1: Run Registration with [Advanced Normalization Tools(ANTs)](https://github.com/ANTsX/ANTsPy?tab=readme-ov-file)